cataniamatt/devops-test-2/documentation.md

 * Create an IaC deployment pipeline for a safe and consistent infrastructure deployment process.
 This pipeline should have three stages, the plan, approval, and then the apply stage.
 * Use self-hosted CI/CD Linux agents instead of provider hosted to improve security and have faster image builds due to Docker cache.
 * Create a proper network structure and close public access on all resources.
 * The MongoDB conneciton string is currently hardcoded in the pipeline, this is not safe as the secret will be present in the git repository.
 This connection string should be stored in a key vault and pulled dynamically when the pipeline runs.
+The secret can also be pulled from a key vault dynamically instead of it being added by the pipeline.